UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.md

 The mem2reg pass implements the standard "iterated dominance frontier" algorithm for building the SSA form with specialized optimizations to speed up common degenerate cases.
-The mem2reg pass is an integral part o the full solution to mutable variables.
+The mem2reg pass is an integral part of the full solution to mutable variables.
 Using mem2reg is highly recommended.
 There are a few conditions for using mem2reg correctly.

 1. mem2reg is based on alloca: it looks for and promotes alloca.
-It does not apply to globals and heap allocations.
+It does not apply to globals or heap allocations.
-1. mem2reg only looks for alloca instructions in the entry block of the function.
+1. mem2reg only looks for alloca instructions in the **entry block** of the function.
 Placing allocas for all variables, in all scopes, in the entry block ensures they are executed only once, which makes the conversion simpler.
 1. mem2reg only promotes allocas whose only uses are direct loads and stores.
-If the address of the object is passed to a function or any pointer math the alloca isn't promoted.
+If the address of the object is passed to a function or any pointer math applied the alloca is **not** promoted.
-1. mem2reg only works on allocas of first class values (such as pointers scalars and vectors), and only if the array size of the allocation is 1. mem2reg is not capable of promoting structs or arrays to registers.
+1. mem2reg only works on allocas of first class values (such as pointers, scalars and vectors), and only if the array size of the allocation is 1.
+1. mem2reg is not capable of promoting structs or arrays to registers.
 (The SROA pass is more powerful and can promote structs, unions and arrays in many cases)

 These may seem onerous but are really fairly straight forward and easy to abide, the rest of this chapter will focus on doing that with the Kaleidoscope language.
 If you are considering doing your own SSA consider the following aspects of the existing LLVM patterns and mem2reg:

 * The mem2reg and alloca pattern is proven and very well tested.
 The most common clients of LLVM use this for the bulk of their variables, bugs are found fast and early.
-* It is fast, the LLVM implementation has a number of optimizations that make it fast in common cases and fully general. this includes fast-paths for variables used only in a single block, variables with only a single assignment point, and heuristics to help avoid phi nodes when not needed.
+* It is fast, the LLVM implementation has a number of optimizations that make it fast in common cases and fully general.
+This includes fast-paths for variables used only in a single block, variables with only a single assignment point, and heuristics to help avoid phi nodes when not needed.
 * It is needed for debug info generation, debug info in LLVM relies on having the address of the variable exposed so that debugging data is attached to it.
 The mem2reg+alloca pattern fits well with this debug info style.
 * It's really simple to do, letting you focus on the core of the front-end instead of the details of correctly building SSA form.

 ## Generating LLVM IR for Mutable Variables
 Now that we've covered the general concepts of how LLVM supports mutable variables we can focus on implementing mutable variables in Kaleidoscope.
 This includes the following new features:

 1. Mutate variables with an assignment operator '='
 2. Ability to define new variables

 Generally the first item is the primary feature here.
 Though, at this point, the Kaleidoscope language only has variables for incoming arguments and for loop induction variables.
 Defining variables is just a generally useful concept that can serve many purposes, including self documentation.
 The following is an example on how these features are used:

 ```Kaleidoscope
 # Define ':' for sequencing: as a low-precedence operator that ignores operands